Akshathahosamani/PRODIGY_DS_Task-1/README.md

 # PRODIGY_infotech_Data science_Internship_Task-1

-📓 Task-01: Data Visualization with Bar Chart or Histogram 🔹 Objective
+📓 Task-01: Data Visualization with Bar Chart or Histogram

+🔹 Objective
-The objective of this task is to visualize the distribution of data using bar charts and histograms.
+The aim of this task is to visualize the distribution of categorical or continuous variables using bar charts and histograms.

-We will explore both categorical variables (e.g., country names, genders) and continuous variables (e.g., population values).
+Examples:
+Distribution of ages in a population
+Distribution of genders in a population
+Distribution of population across countries

 🔹 Dataset
 We will use the World Bank Population Dataset:
-👉 world_population_dataset.
+👉 World Bank Population Data

-This dataset provides total population figures by country and year.
+This dataset contains population data by country and year, useful for demographic analysis.

 🔹 Workflow in Jupyter Notebook

-Load Dataset
-Import the dataset into Jupyter Notebook using pandas.
+Load the dataset → Import the World Bank data into Jupyter Notebook.

-Data Preprocessing

-Handle missing values
+Preprocess data → Handle missing values, filter necessary columns.
-Select relevant columns (e.g., Country Name, Year, Population)

-Visualization

-Bar Chart → Compare population across countries Histogram → Show the distribution of population values

-Analysis & Insights

-Identify countries with the largest and smallest populations Understand how populations are distributed worldwide
+Visualization → Create bar charts for categorical comparisons (e.g., population by country).
+                Create histograms for continuous variables (e.g., distribution of population values).
+Analysis → Interpret patterns, outliers, and trends.

 🔹 Expected Output

-  Bar Chart of top 10 countries with the highest populations.
+Bar Chart → Top 10 most populous countries in the latest year.
-  Histogram of population distribution across all countries.
+Histogram → Global population distribution across countries.

 🔹 Tools & Libraries

 Jupyter Notebook

 Python

-    Pandas → Data loading and preprocessing
+Pandas → Data handling

-    Matplotlib & Seaborn → Visualization
+Matplotlib & Seaborn → Data visualization

+🔹 Conclusion

+Bar charts help compare categories (e.g., top populated countries).

+Histograms highlight the spread of population values across all countries.

+Visual analysis shows that while a few countries (like China and India) dominate global population, most countries have relatively smaller populations.

+Such visualizations make demographic insights more intuitive, clear, and actionable.